dmidk/Open-Data-QGIS-plugin/latest-release-notes.md

 ## Changes

- - Fix radar and forecast file storage
+ - Fix plugin for new QGIS version (3.28)

 ## Installation